Kong/docs.konghq.com/app/_src/gateway/upgrade/index.md

 ---
 title: Upgrading Kong Gateway
+content_type: reference
+purpose: This guide walks you through upgrade paths for {{site.base_gateway}} and helps you prepare for an upgrade.
 ---

 This guide aims to assist you determining appropriate upgrade paths for {{site.base_gateway}} and offers useful advice along the way.

-This guide presents four available upgrade strategies, nominating the best applicable strategy for each deployment mode Kong Gateway supports.
+This guide presents four available upgrade strategies, nominating the best applicable strategy for each deployment mode {{site.base_gateway}} supports.
 Additionally, we list some fundamental factors that play important roles in the upgrade process, and also instruct how to back up and recover data.

+This guide uses the following terms in the context of Kong:
+* **Upgrade**: The overall process of switching from an older to a newer version of Kong.
+* **Migration**: The migration of your data store data into a new environment.
+For example, the process of moving 2.8.x data from an old PostgreSQL instance to a new one for 3.4.x is referred to as database migration.

 {:.note}
 > **Note**: If you are interested in upgrading between the {{site.ee_product_name}} 2.8.x and 3.4.x long-term